 Section 2.
 Any member may delegate his rights of enjoyment in the Common

-Properties and Facilities to the members of his family who reside upon The Properties or to any of his tenants who reside thereon.
+Properties and Facilities to the members of his family or lessees (tenants) who reside upon The Properties.
 Such member shall notify the office in writing of the name of any such person and of the relationship of the member to the person.
 The rights and privileges of such person are subject to suspension to the same extent as those of the member.

 ARTICLE VI.
 ASSOCIATION PURPOSES AND POWERS

 Section 1.
-The Association has been organized for the following purposes, to promote the health, safety and welfare of the property owners in: Those certain lots or parcels of subject to the Declaration and such additions thereto as may hereafter be brought within the jurisdiction of this corporation by annexation as provided in the Declaration, hereinafter referred to as “The Properties”, and for this purpose to:
+The Association has been organized to promote the common benefit and enjoyment of the property owners in those certain lots or parcels subject to the Declaration and such additions thereto as may hereafter be brought within the jurisdiction of this corporation by annexation as provided in the Declaration, hereinafter referred to as “The Properties”, and for this purpose the Association has the authority but not the obligation to:

-(a) own, acquire, build, operate, and maintain recreation facilities for the benefit of the property owners, including but not limited to: parks, playgrounds, swimming pools, golf courses, common, open spaces, streets, bicycle paths, equestrian paths and · footways, including buildings, structures and personal properties incident thereto, hereinafter referred to as "the Common properties and facilities", (b) provide exterior· maintenance for the lots and homes within The Properties, (c) maintain unkempt lands or trees: (d) supplement municipal services, (e) fix assessment (or charges) to be levied· against The Properties; and (f) pay taxes, if any, on the common properties and facilities, and, insofar as permitted by law, to do any other thing that, in the opinion of the Board of Directors, will promote the common benefit and enjoyment of the residents of The Properties.
+(a) own, acquire, build, operate, and maintain recreation facilities for the benefit of the property owners, including but not limited to: parks, playgrounds, swimming pools, golf courses, common, open spaces, streets, bicycle paths, equestrian paths and footways, including buildings, structures and personal properties incident thereto, hereinafter referred to as "the Common properties and facilities", (b) fix assessment (or charges) to be levied· against The Properties; and (c) pay taxes, if any, on the common properties and facilities, and, insofar as permitted by law, to do any other thing that, in the opinion of the Board of Directors, will promote the common benefit and enjoyment of the residents of The Properties.

 Section 2.
-Additions to the properties described in Article may be made only in accordance with provisions of the recorded covenants arid restrictions applicable to said properties.
+Additions to the properties described in Section 1 of this Article may be made only in accordance with provisions of the recorded covenants and restrictions applicable to said properties.
 Such additions, when properly made under the applicable covenants, shall extend the jurisdiction, functions, duties, and membership of this corporation to such properties.
 Where the applicable covenants require that certain additions be approved by this corporation, such approval must have the assent of two-thirds (2/3) of the votes of the members who are voting in person or by proxy at the meeting duly called for this purpose, written notice of which shall be mailed to all members at least thirty (30) days in advance and which written notice shall set forth the purpose of the meeting.

 Section 3.
 Mergers and Consolidations.
-Subject to the provisions of the recorded covenants and restrictions applicable to The Properties, and to the extent permitted by law, the corporation may participate in mergers and consolidations with other non-profit corporations organized for the same purposes, provided that any such merger or consolidation shall have the assent of two-thirds (2/3) of the votes of the members who are voting in person or by proxy at a meeting duly called for this purpose, written notice of which shall be mailed to all members at least thirty (30) days in advance and shall set forth the purpose of the meeting.
+Subject to the provisions of the recorded covenants and restrictions applicable to The Properties, and to the extent permitted by law, the corporation may participate in mergers and consolidations with other not for -profit corporations organized for the same purposes, provided that any such merger or consolidation shall have the assent of two-thirds (2/3) of the votes of the members who are voting in person or by proxy at a meeting duly called for this purpose, written notice of which shall be mailed to all members at least thirty (30) days in advance and shall set forth the purpose of the meeting.